 This is a question that we get asked a lot.
 An ISA is basically like a box that you can put money into and you can build up savings, tax free.
 ISA stands for 'individual savings account', there are lots of different types of ISAs but for this video, we're going to just focus on cash ISAs.
 If you want to read more about the different types of ISA's, you can read our article 'Where should you invest your ISA allowance'.

-There is a limit on how much you can put into an ISA and it is currently £20,000 per year because there is that tax advantageous status which is £20,000 a year at the moment.
+There is a limit on how much you can put into an ISA and it is currently £20,000 per year.

 What's the difference between a cash ISA and a savings account?

 As we explained earlier, a Cash ISA is a separate box, a savings account where any interest you earn on your money is tax-free forever.
 In a savings account, the interest is taxed, so as you put your money in any interest you get on top of that is subject to income tax.
 ISAs were only introduced in 1999 and so all savings prior to then would have been subject to income tax.